Table of Contents

 Manhole covers are required because they provide a safe cover for underground utilities, helping to protect the public from harm.
-Along with enhancing public safety, the other main benefits of manhole covers include secure access to underground utilities and environmental protection.
+Along with enhancing public safety, one of the other main benefits of manhole covers is the secure access to underground utilities they provide and environmental protection to the local vicinity.

-Because a manhole cover fits directly into the opening and requires specialist tools to open, trip hazards and collisions with vehicles are eliminated.
-The cover also prevents people and animals from falling into the opening, and they can be designed to manage extensive load rates from vehicles, meaning they won't collapse under stress.
+Because a manhole cover fits directly into the opening they require specialist tools to open.
+They are fitted perfectly to stop them being trip hazards and causing collisions with vehicles.
+The cover also prevents people and animals from falling into the opening.
+They have also been designed to manage extensive load rates from vehicles, meaning they won't collapse under stress.

-The shield-like design also protects the underground system from contamination, such as surface water or large debris that can cause blockages.
+The shield-like design also protects the underground system from contamination, like surface water or large debris that can cause blockages and further damage.

 The UK’s infrastructure includes sewer systems, storm drains, electrical conduits and telecommunications networks.
 Manhole covers are used to provide safe and secure access to these underground facilities, allowing maintenance workers to inspect, repair and upgrade infrastructure while keeping pedestrians and vehicles protected from open access points.